ap221882/Namaste-React/Day1/README.md

 ## React.createElement

-First Argument is JSx element, second is props object, third is children
+First Argument is JSx element, second is props object, third is children.

 Doubt: why we get myprops="[object Object]" when we pass object to the props.
 Why the key-value assigned is added as an attribute to the DOM element?